 Mineral Spring SpaUses naturally occurring mineral water

-In the past year (2025–2026), several developments have influenced spa wellness practices and wellness tourism.
+Recent developments have influenced spa wellness practices and the broader wellness industry.

 Sustainable Spa Design (2025)

-Many wellness facilities began emphasizing eco-friendly materials, energy-efficient lighting, and natural products.
+Many facilities now use eco-friendly materials, energy-efficient systems, and natural products.
+This reflects growing environmental awareness in wellness spaces.

 Digital Wellness Integration (Late 2025)